Explore our New Online Casino and game room! Playnow.com

 Prior to that, he served for more than 15 years at several SIGA Casinos in progressive gaming management positions, having worked at Northern Lights Casino as Operations Manager, Living Sky Casino as Senior Operations Manager and General Manager at Bear Claw Casino.

-Chief Pasap has a Bachelor of Business Administration degree from the University of Regina and is a Certified Life Coach.
+Chief Pasap has a Bachelor of Business Administration degree from the University of Regina and also attended the Tribal Leaders Program at Harvard Business School.